EXPLAINER: What is the revived US policy on Mexico border? – KION546

 Associated Press

-SAN DIEGO (AP) — The Biden administration is set to reinstate a Trump-era policy to make asylum-seekers wait in Mexico for hearings in U.S. immigration court this week with changes and additions.
-A U.S. official says the first migrants are to be sent from El Paso, Texas, back to Ciudad Juarez.
-Timing was in flux as officials made final preparations, but it may begin Tuesday.
+SAN DIEGO (AP) — The Biden administration has reinstated a Trump-era policy to make asylum-seekers wait in Mexico for hearings in U.S. immigration court, with changes and additions that Mexico demanded.
+A U.S. official says the first migrants are being sent from El Paso, Texas, back to Ciudad Juarez.
 The Biden administration is acting under a court order as it seeks to end the “Remain in Mexico” policy in a way that passes legal scrutiny.
 President Joe Biden scrapped the policy, but a lawsuit by Texas and Missouri has forced him to put it back into effect, subject to Mexico’s acceptance.